reuters-graphics/bluprint_chart-module-svelte/README.md

 # bluprint_chart-module-svelte

-This [bluprint](https://github.com/reuters-graphics/bluprint) contains a framework for writing reusable chart modules, which can easily be used across different JS frameworks.
+This [bluprint](https://github.com/reuters-graphics/bluprint) contains a framework for writing reusable chart modules.

-The project also contains a [Sapper](https://sapper.svelte.dev/) app that hosts a built-in interactive demo of your chart you can customize in [Svelte](https://svelte.dev/).
+The template also contains a [Sapper](https://sapper.svelte.dev/) app that hosts a built-in interactive demo of your chart you can customize in [Svelte](https://svelte.dev/).
 But don't be fooled, chart modules are Just JS™.
-No prior JS framework knowledge required.
+No prior Svelte knowledge required.

 ## Quickstart